toomazs/NM-OLT-App/README.md

 ## 💾 installation

-you **don’t need to clone the repo or download javafx sdk** unless you're going to **modify the source code**.
+if you're a employee at **n-multifibra**, just reach out to **Eduardo Tomaz** — he'll provide you with all the ready-to-use `Secrets.java`, `SecretsDB.java` autoconfigured and a fully working version of the code — literally the project with all correct credentials and olts lists. <br>

-if you're just running the app:
+if you're just a stranger running by here, you **don’t need to clone the repo or download javafx sdk** unless you're going to **modify the source code**.

 ✅ everything is already packed, including javafx and other libs.
 ✅ just run the compiled `OLTApp.exe` provided and have fun.